 Approximately 94% of our graduates are employed in some field of the geosciences.
 Our data on graduates since 1998 shows the following employment trends:

 - 35% are employed in the environmental industry, either with environmental consulting firms (28%) or with federal, state and local agencies (7%) dealing with environmental issues.
 Some examples of environmental firms employing our graduates are Altamont Environmental, Antea Group USA, Apex Environmental, Aspect Consulting, CH2M-Hill, Golder Associates, Nobis Engineering, PSI Inc., URS, and Xeritech, to name a few.
 Agencies employing our graduates include the Environmental Protection Agency (EPA), Florida Geological Survey, Los Alamos National Laboratories, National Oceanic and Atmospheric Administration (NOAA), NC Department of Agriculture and Consumer Services, and the NC Department of Environment and Natural Resources (DENR).

 - 17% are in academia, either at universities, community colleges, or secondary schools.
-Several of our graduates are now professors at institutions such as Middlebury College, the University of Missouri, and a number of community colleges.
+Several of our graduates are now professors and postdocs at a variety of 2 and 4 year colleges and research institutions.
 A large number of our graduates are Earth Science or general science teachers at secondary schools throughout the Southeast.

 - only 6% are employed in another field.
 There are a variety of reasons that a GES graduate may opt for another field (particularly if they are bound to a specific geographic region for family reasons), but the point is that the college degree opens up many opportunities, some of which may be outside of the field of the degree.
-For example, some of our graduates who elected to stay in a particular region are working as software developers, as accountants, as brewers, as organic farmers, but the bottom line is that their education created the opportunity.
+For example, some of our graduates who elected to stay in a particular region are working as software developers, as accountants, as brewers, as organic farmers, but the bottom line is that their education created transferrable skills as well as opportunity.

 Use our alumni network!